Sri Lanka Bombings Were ‘Retaliation’ For New Zealand Mosque Attacks, Says Defense Minister

-The Easter Sunday terrorist attacks on Catholic churches and luxury hotels in Sri Lanka were “retaliation” for the New Zealand mosque attacks, Sri Lankan defense minister Ruwan Wijewardene says via Radio New Zealand.
+The Easter Sunday terrorist attacks on Catholic churches and luxury hotels in Sri Lanka were “retaliation” for the New Zealand mosque attacks, Sri Lankan defense minister Ruwan Wijewardene recently said, as reported by Radio New Zealand.
 Meanwhile, the death toll from the attacks has risen to close to 300.

-Speaking to his country’s Parliament, Wijewardene claimed that two local Islamist terrorist groups carried out the bombings.
+Speaking to his country’s parliament, Wijewardene claimed that two local Islamist terrorist groups carried out the bombings.

 “The initial investigation has revealed that this was in retaliation for the New Zealand mosque attack.
 It was done by National Thawheed Jama’ut along with JMI.”

 It’s unclear how Wijewardene made his claims.
-As The Associated Press notes, there is, as of this writing, no evidence to conclude that the bombings were retaliation for the New Zealand mosque attacks.
+As the Associated Press notes, there is, as of this writing, no evidence to conclude that the bombings were retaliation for the New Zealand mosque attacks.
 New Zealand Prime Minister Jacinda Ardern, for her part, says that she is unaware of any links between the Sri Lanka attacks and the New Zealand attacks.

 “New Zealand has not yet seen any intelligence upon which such an assessment might be based.”